Ultimately, a custom domain is a must-have if, for whatever reason, you want to step it up:

 With Simple.ink's website maker, we offer the option of adding a custom domain on our paid plans.

-You'll need to have bought a domain beforehand.
+You must have bought a domain first.
 Here's a guide on how to buy one.

 Our Notion Website Builder is so easy to use, your website will be live in no time (it takes as little as 1 minute to launch your wbesite).
 You can turn your Notion page into a website by selecting from an array of templates.
+We'll even host the website for you!
 Choose from dozens of new template styles, or just start with an empty Notion page.

 Once you Notion site is created, you can stick to a .simple.ink subdomain (that's 100% free), or you can add a custom domain that you own.
 Assuming you bought a domain already, here's how it works: